 Carlos Gonzalez (2009-present)

-The best pure hitter currently on the Colorado roster, the Venezuelan native took just a few short years in a Rockies uniform to convince the franchise that he was to be a long-term anchor; after a breakout 2010 campaign, the Rockies inked him to a seven-year deal worth $80 million.
+The Venezuelan native took just a few short years in a Rockies uniform to convince the franchise that he was to be a long-term anchor; after a breakout 2010 campaign, the Rockies inked him to a seven-year deal worth $80 million.

 Originally Arizona property, Gonzalez was shipped first to Oakland and then to the Rockies in the deal that sent Holliday out of town.
 With the A’s, he highlighted an uneven rookie campaign by belting doubles for each of his first seven career hits—something not achieved in the majors since Johnny Mize in 1936.
 Two years later, in his first full campaign for the Rockies, Gonzalez exploded to stardom by pacing the NL in batting average (.336), hits (197) and total bases (351); only Joey Votto and Albert Pujols picked up more MVP votes.